-It is said that Mrs Beeton, the 19th century cook and writer, began her recipe for rabbit stew with the instruction "First catch your rabbit".
-Sadly, the story is untrue, but it does contain an important moral.
+"If you want to have rabbit stew, first catch the rabbit" - Old saying, origin unknown

 R is a language and environment for data analysis.
 If you want to do something interesting with it, you need data.

 For teaching purposes, data sets are often embedded in R packages.
 The base R distribution contains a whole package dedicated to data which includes around 100 data sets.
 This is attached towards the end of the search path, and you can see its contents with help(Titanic)